Menthol cigarette ban delayed due to "immense" feedback, Biden administration says

 "The administration's inaction is enabling the tobacco industry to continue aggressively marketing these products and attracting and addicting new users," Nancy Brown, CEO of the American Heart Association, said in a statement.

+In a statement, FDA spokesperson James McKinney said the agency "remains committed to issuing the tobacco product standards for menthol in cigarettes and characterizing flavors in cigars" as a top priority.

-At a House Appropriations Committee hearing this month, FDA Administrator Robert Califf said the ban remained one of his agency's top priorities and said he hoped it would be cleared by the end of the year.
+At a House Appropriations Committee hearing this month, FDA Administrator Robert Califf said said he hoped the ban could be cleared by the end of the year.

 "I'm a cardiologist and I practiced in North Carolina for 35 years.
 I probably have seen more people die from tobacco related illness than almost any physician because I was an intensivist who dealt with the end stage of the disease.
 This is a top priority for us," he said.